Hobby Lobby owner announces he’s giving away the company, for God - NewsBreak

 Hobby Lobby owner announces he’s giving away the company, for God

-TYLER, Texas (KETK) — CEO and founder of Hobby Lobby, David Green, announced Friday he plans to give away ownership of Hobby Lobby.Hobby Lobby to end 40% off coupon at the end of February
+TYLER, Texas ( KETK ) – CEO and founder of Hobby Lobby, David Green, announced Friday that he plans to give away ownership of Hobby Lobby.Hobby Lobby to end 40% off coupon at the end of February

-The announcement came in the form of a Fox News opinion piece he wrote, chronicling his journey with the company and how he came to make this decision.

 “As an owner, there are certain rights and responsibilities, including the right to sell the company and keep the profits for yourself and your family.
 As our company grew, that idea began to bother me more and more.
 Well-meaning attorneys and accountants advised me to simply pass ownership down to my children and grandchildren.
 It didn’t seem fair to me that I might change or even ruin the future of grandchildren who had not even been born yet.”David Green